Sysco (U.S.)

 Email sent to Shannon Mutschler, Senior Director of External Communications at Sysco in the U.S. January 17, 2023: A letter with the same text as the email dated January 10 was sent by certified mail.

-A second email was sent to Sysco with additional details of Sysco's exposure to tainted supply chain via PanaPesca USA products sourced from Zhejiang Industrial Group.
-It noted that two vessels owned by a company under Zhejiang Industrial Group’s majority owner, Zhejiang Shengda Ocean Co.
-Ltd., have a history of disabling their vessel tracking, while footage shows a Zhejiang Industrial Group worker unloading squid for the plant from a vessel on which an Indonesian worker died.
+Two vessels owned by a company under Zhejiang Industrial Group’s majority owner, Zhejiang Shengda Ocean Co., Ltd., have a history of disabling their vessel tracking - activity indicative of possible illegal fishing activity and which is in contravention of Chinese regulations.
+We have also authenticated footage showing a Zhejiang Industrial Group worker unloading squid for the plant from a vessel on which an Indonesian worker died in controversial circumstances.

 The Outlaw Ocean Project emailed Sysco: "I contacted you earlier this year regarding The Outlaw Ocean Project’s investigation into abuses in the Chinese squid fishing industry, as it related to your supply chain.
 I am contacting you again in light of new findings made as part of our ongoing reporting on human rights and environmental issues connected with the world’s oceans.